From Cars to Bras…

 There once was a bra specifically designed to break into two gas masks in case of emergency.

 A bra can be covered by a design patent or a utility patent.
 A design patent is concerned by how an invention looks and feels, whereas a utility patent, on the other hand, will protect any unique functions that the invention may have.

-Click here to find out more about design patents and utility patents with our handy infographic.
+Click here to find more about design patents and utility patents.

 In this article, we are going to look at two infringement cases, one for design patent infringement and one for utility patent infringement.